Karaoke teaches people to bear the awful singing of ordinary citizens, and enjoy it anyway.

 Fortunately, karaoke machines will tell you all the lyrics and when to sing them. | Photo by Gabriel Bassino

-There is a device that will provide the instrumental part of a song (or a selection of songs), and any person sings the lyrics as the music plays.
+There is a device that will provide the instrumental part of a song (or a selection of songs), and any person can sing the lyrics as the music plays.

 The Invention of Audio-visual Machines